jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

-The function we have defined is called double_a_number, and it takes a single number as a parameter. **return** sends a value back to the caller, and in this case, the value it sends is whatever the caller passed to the _number_ parameter multiplied by 2.
+The function we have defined is called double_a_number, and it takes a single number as a parameter. **return** sends a value back to the caller, and in this case, the value it sends is whatever the caller passed to the _number_ parameter multiplied by 2 as in the above _return number * 2_

 Now that we have a function to call, lets call it and see if it does what we expect